agarnung/ABAsic-music-player/README.md

 # Features

 - If "back" is pressed and the song is more than 5 seconds ahead, it acts as a "reset this song" button.
 If it’s less than 5 seconds ahead, it goes back to the previous song.
 This way, we can forget about the "reset this song" button.
+- Currently only local music reproduction is available.
+Spotify and Youtube "list modes" are under development.

 ---

 # Tools